-The following summary highlights the significant factors impacting our financial results for the three and six months ended June 30, 2024 and 2023:
+The following summary highlights the significant factors impacting our financial results for the three and nine months ended September 30, 2024 and 2023:

 - New Developments During the construction of the permanent facilities for Caesars Virginia and Harrah's Columbus Nebraska, we opened temporary gaming facilities during the second quarter of 2023.
 Caesars Virginia's temporary facility opened on May 15, 2023, and the permanent facility is scheduled to open in December 2024.
-Harrah's Columbus Nebraska's temporary facility was open from June 12, 2023, through March 20, 2024, closing in anticipation of the permanent facility which opened on May 17, 2024, following weeks of construction disruption due to weather. - Caesars Sportsbook, Caesars Racebook and iGaming mobile apps We continue to launch Caesars Sportsbook and Caesars Racebook in new jurisdictions, and our online and mobile iGaming application, Caesars Palace Online Casino, launched in the summer of 2023.
+Harrah's Columbus Nebraska's temporary facility was open from June 12, 2023, through March 20, 2024, closing in anticipation of the permanent facility which opened on May 17, 2024, following weeks of construction disruption due to weather. - Caesars Sportsbook, Caesars Racebook and iGaming mobile apps We continue to launch Caesars Sportsbook and Caesars Racebook in new jurisdictions, as well as our online and mobile iGaming applications.
+Caesars Palace Online Casino launched in August 2023 and Horseshoe Online Casino has initially launched in October 2024 in Michigan, with plans to expand into other jurisdictions where Caesars Digital iGaming platforms are live.
 As new states and jurisdictions have legalized sports betting, we have made varying degrees of upfront investments which have been executed through marketing campaigns and promotional incentives to acquire new customers and establish our presence in the new state or jurisdiction.
-We adjust our level of investment during the launch period in new jurisdictions based, in part, on prior experience and do not expect such investment to continue at elevated levels subsequent to the initial launch periods.
-Furthermore, on June 18, 2024, we completed the acquisition of the operations of WynnBET's Michigan iGaming business and long-term extension of iGaming market access rights with the Sault Ste.
-Marie Tribe of Chippewa Indians. - Debt Transactions During the six months ended June 30, 2024 and 2023, we refinanced \$4.4 billion of debt in both periods.
-In April 2024, Caesars Virginia, LLC entered into a new \$425 million Caesars Virginia Delayed Draw Term Loan and Revolving Credit Facility and utilized \$120 million as of June 30, 2024.
-In addition, we amended the CEI Credit Agreement and reduced the interest rate margin on the CEI Term Loan B in May 2024.
-We made a voluntary principal repayment of \$100 million on our CEI Term Loan B in June 2024.
-See Liquidity and Capital Resources below for more detail related to 2024 transactions.
-As a result of these transactions, we recorded loss on early extinguishment of debt on the Statements of Operations of \$3 million for the three months ended June 30, 2024 and \$51 million and \$197 million for the six months ended June 30, 2024 and 2023, respectively. - Economic Factors Impacting Discretionary Spending Gaming and other leisure activities we offer represent discretionary expenditures which may be sensitive to economic downturns which impacts the behavior among the components of our customer mix differently.
-We also monitor recent trends, including higher inflation, interest rates, and global hostilities, and the related effects on travel, our customers, and our operations. - Impairment Charges Primarily due to localized competition within certain markets in the Regional segment, resulting in decreased projected future cash flows at certain properties, the Company recognized impairments of certain intangible assets.
+We adjust our level of investment during the launch period in new jurisdictions based, in part, on prior experience and do not expect such investment to continue at elevated levels subsequent to the initial launch periods. - Debt Transactions In April 2024, Caesars Virginia, LLC entered into a \$425 million Caesars Virginia Delayed Draw Term Loan and Revolving Credit Facility and has utilized \$210 million of the Caesars Virginia Delayed Draw Term Loan as of September 30, 2024.
+During the nine months ended September 30, 2024 and 2023, we refinanced \$4.4 billion of debt in both periods.
+In addition, in May 2024 we amended the CEI Credit Agreement and reduced the interest rate margin on the CEI Term Loan B and in June 2024 we made a voluntary principal repayment of \$100 million on the CEI Term Loan B. We recorded losses on the early extinguishment of debt on the Statements of Operations of \$3 million for the three months ended September 30, 2023 and \$51 million and \$200 million for the nine months ended September 30, 2024 and 2023, respectively.
+Subsequent to September 30, 2024, we issued \$1.1 billion aggregate principal amount of 6.00% Senior Notes due 2032 (the "CEI Senior Notes due 2032") and utilized the proceeds to redeem approximately \$1.1 billion of the CEI Senior Notes due 2027.
+See Liquidity and Capital Resources below for more detail related to 2024 transactions. - Economic Factors Impacting Discretionary Spending Gaming and other leisure activities we offer represent discretionary expenditures which may be sensitive to economic downturns which impacts the behavior among the components of our customer mix differently.
+We also monitor recent trends, including higher inflation, interest rates, and global hostilities, and the related effects on travel, our customers, and our operations. - Impairment Charges Primarily due to localized competition within certain markets in the Regional segment, resulting in decreased projected future cash flows at certain properties, the Company recognized impairments of certain intangible assets during the second quarter of 2024.
 The Company identified trademarks, gaming rights and goodwill at three reporting units with estimated fair values below their respective carrying values.
-During the three and six months ended June 30, 2024, the Company recognized impairment charges totaling \$118 million.
-During the three and six months ended June 30, 2023, the Company did not realize an impairment.
+During the nine months ended September 30, 2024, the Company recognized impairment charges totaling \$118 million.
+During the nine months ended September 30, 2023, the Company did not recognize an impairment.